Carreau/posts/18-planning-an-early-death-for-python-2.md

 compatible with both Python 3 and legacy Python.
 There are a few step you can take to push user toward Python 3.

+If a user is not willing to update to a new version on Python, and decide to stay on legacy Python, they can most likely pin the version on your library to versions which support Legacy Python.

 ### Make your examples/documentation Python 3 only

 Or at least do not make effort to have examples that work using Legacy Python.